MichaelOreillyMor/BaseProject/README.md

 framework or all the managers.
 The GameStates are the glue that makes all the systems work, but no manager (UIMan ,InputMan, CameraMan...) is going to be required by others.

-Right now there are some dependencies between the UIManager and the GameState manager.
+Right now there are some dependencies between the UIManager and the GameStateManager.
 In the next few weeks, I'm going to create an Assembly definition for each manager folder and complete the decoupling of the managers from each other.

 ## 1. 1 GameStates system